php/policies/feature-proposals.rst

 Should the necessary changes significantly impact the design, it MAY be appropriate to start a follow-up discussion thread, or possibly a follow-up RFC.
-At minimum, author(s) SHOULD send a notification message to the original discussion thread describing the change.
+At minimum, authors SHOULD send a notification message to the original discussion thread describing the change.

 If there is dispute as to whether a post-vote change requires a follow-up